Nexiauk/fableseed_stories/README.md

 ### *About Page*
 The about page features a timeline of steps that feature in the Fableseed Gardener's Manual.
 It includes font awesome icons of seedlings and is contained in a scrollbox so that the socials bar can be kept always visible on larger screen sizes.

-The timeline alternates from left to right from table size up.
+The timeline alternates from left to right from tablet size up.
 On mobiles the timeline items stack on top of each other on the right of the bar and seedlings to make best use of the space.

-the socials bar features links to active profiles and have a nice hover effect.
+The socials bar features links to active profiles and have a nice hover effect.
 The links open in a new tab.

 ![About page on desktop view](./docs/screenshots/about-page1.png)
 ![About page on mobile view](./docs/screenshots/about-page2.png)